 Cameras and Technology

-Our recommendations: Make sure to bring the correct accessories for your action camera to attach it to helmets, surf boards, etc. Most tour companies will have the part that attaches to the helmet but you need to bring the other part.
+Our recommendations: Make sure to bring the correct accessories for your action camera to attach it to helmets, surf boards, etc. For Go Pro, most tour companies will have the part that attaches to the helmet but you need to bring the other part.

 Flashlights or Head Lamps

-Anti Theft Travel Belt
+Anti Theft Travel Bag

-Waterproof Phone Case
+Waterproof Phone Case/Pouch